evortriede/LWC_Java/README.md

 5. Open a CMD or Power Shell window in administrator mode
 6. CD to the `bin` directory of the cloned repository
 7. Run the `build.bat` script (compiles the Java programs and creates `lwc.jar`)
-8. Run the `configure.bat` script (creates `CurrentRecorderService.ini` - look it over as a sanity check)
-9. Run the `registersvc.bat` script (Installs the program as a Windows service)
-10. Check `Windows Services` to make sure that the service is running and set to automatically start.

 ### Theory of Operation

-The microcontroller that the Current Monitor Service connects to (the Current Recorder) sends metrics that it receives from a microcontroller at the WTP (the Current Monitor).
-These metrics are recorded by the Current Monitor Service to two files: one containing the raw data and another containing interpreted metrics.
-These files are rotated each month and live in the services directory of the clone of this repository on the computer running the service.
-The raw data file is named `m-yyyy-raw.txt` and the processed data file is named `m-yyyy-cooked.txt` where `m` is the one- or two-digit month and `yyyy` is the four-digit year for the date corresponding to the data.
+The `com.lwc.ModbusDataRecorder` program reads data from the PLC at the WTP and writes it to a file named `m-yyyy-cooked.txt` where `m` is the one- or two-digit month and `yyyy` is the four-digit year for the date corresponding to the data.

 The `report.bat` script runs a Java program (`com.lwc.VolTurbProcessor`) that reads `m-yyyy-cooked.txt` and produces `m-yyyy-fixed.txt` and then runs another program (`com.lwc.LWCMonthlyReport`) which reads the "fixed" file and writes the two .csv files, `MMsheet1.csv` and `MMsheet2.csv` which are used to create the Excel workbook that OHA needs.